eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 More detailed requirements for the issuance process of PIDs and attestations, for instance regarding the issuance protocol, are included in \[Topic 10\] and \[Topic 23\].

+[**Can you add detail about how repeat issuances of attestations are handled.
+For example, I am issued with an attestation that allows me entry to a secure workplace for 1 week.
+This attestation has to be re-issued every week while I am working there.
+How can the issuer "push" a new attestation out to my wallet?
+What capabilities exist for issuer-initiated transactions?
+Similarly for relying parties who may need to re-request information on a daily basis.
+Without the user having to initiate the action (eg by scanning a QR code), what capability does a relying party have to initiate a transaction?**

 ##### 6.6.2.2 Wallet Instance authenticates the PID Provider or Attestation Provider